benpjohnson/dbtables/README.md

 # Hacked together first version

-* Requires ctrlp for the list function
+* Requires ctrlp or FZF for the list function

 You will need the following maps: